Ask Emily Sinclair, Vice President of Recitals

 2) Contact the recital coordinator for your specific date.
 You must receive confirmation from the recital coordinator before filling out the online application and payment.

-Recitals are generally limited to 8-10 student singers.
-The $25 application fee goes toward the accompanist’s fee, and any venue costs.
+4) Click below to pay the $35 fee, which goes toward the accompanist’s fee, and any venue costs.

 Teacher supported student recitals provide a valuable forum for developing singers.
 Students work hard throughout the year to improve their technique and become better performers.
 Our recitals are opportunities for them to hone performing skills and share their joy of singing with an appreciative audience.
 Recitals provide specific goals to work toward, which inspire and focus them.
 All of our concerts are free and some take place in retirement community venues, providing entertainment and enrichment to those who might not otherwise have the ability or means to attend a recital.
 SFBAC NATS, while giving something to our students, is also giving to the community.

 Recital Q&A – What’s involved?

 - Where are recitals held?
 Retirement Homes, churches, clubhouses, your own home, or any medium sized gathering space with a decent piano and parking.

 - Venue rental?
 There are many wonderful venues available at no charge.
 We have also found that many organizations have a small budget for in-house concerts.
 These fees help offset recital costs, leaving more money in our treasury for Festivals, Symposiums and scholarship awards.
 SFBAC NATS also has a small budget for venue rental, as necessary.